What is Tiglutik?

 Store at room temperature away from moisture, heat, and light.
 Keep the liquid medicine upright and do not freeze.
 Throw away any unused liquid after 15 days.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include drowsiness, confusion, problems with thinking or memory, tremors, or blue lips or fingers.
+Overdose symptoms may include drowsiness, confusion, problems with thinking or memory, coma, tremors, or blue lips or fingers.